FreeAndFair/ColoradoRLA/docs/89_glossary.md

 * **voting method** TBD

 * **electoral system** the method used to calculate the number of elected positions in government that individuals and parties are awarded after elections.

-* **ballot** a list of contests and, for each contest in the list, a list of choices, in a form that allows a person to record choices and allows a person or a computer (or both) to read recorded choices @review kiniry previous note:
+* **ballot** a list of contests and, for each contest in the list, a list of choices, in a form that allows a person to record choices and allows a person or a computer (or both) to read recorded choices.
-TBD including ballot id
+Each ballot is composed of one or more ballot cards, and each ballot card has a unique ID.

+* **ballot card** a single physical page of a ballot.

 * **margin** Given a contest and two choices in that contest, the numerical difference between the choice that got more votes and the choice that got fewer votes.

 * **hash function** TBD, mentioning specifically SHA-256

 * **RLA software** The software component of an RLA Tool.

-* **ballot storage bin** A physical container for a set of paper ballots.
+* **ballot storage bin** A physical container for a set of paper ballot cards.

-* **batch** a set of ballots which has a numeric id and a size (the number of ballots contained in the batch).
+* **batch** A set of Ballot Cards which has a numeric id and a size (the number of Ballot Cards contained in the batch).

+* **batch id** Each Batch has a unique Ballot Identifier.

 * **batch size** the size of a batch, and virtually all batches are identically sized.

-* **chain of custody** Given an item (e.g., Marked Ballots, Unmarked Ballots) in need of security over a certain time period, the chain of custody is the sequence of people, organizations or locations where the item remains secured over the given time period.
+* **chain of custody** Given an item (e.g., Marked Ballots, Unmarked Ballots, Ballot Cards) in need of security over a certain time period, the chain of custody is the sequence of people, organizations or locations where the item remains secured over the given time period.

 * **county** (in the US) a political and administrative division of a state, providing certain local governmental services, including conducting elections.

-* **scanner** A machine that can take Paper Ballots as input and whose output is a CVR for each Paper Ballot @review TBD each scanner has an ID number
+* **scanner** A machine that can take Paper Ballots as input and whose output is a CVR for each Paper Ballot.

-* **imprinted ballot** - A Paper Ballot on which a unique ballot identifier has been imprinted in order to facilitate a ballot-level audit.
-The unique ballot identifier might for instance include a unique batch identifier and the sequence of the ballot within the batch, or it might be a new identifier which is also included in the CVR.
-Imprinting should be done after the ballot is cast and with care taken to avoid causing anonymity problems.
+* **imprinted ballot** - A Paper Ballot Card on which a unique Ballot Card identifier has been imprinted in order to facilitate a Ballot Card-level audit.
+The unique Ballot Card identifier might for instance include a unique Batch Identifier and the sequence of the Ballot Card within the Batch, or it might be a new identifier which is also included in the CVR.
+Imprinting should be done after the ballot card is cast and with care taken to avoid causing anonymity problems.

-* **ballot order** A specific ordering of a set of Ballots.
+* **ballot order** A specific ordering of a set of Ballot Cards.

 * **Secretary of State (SOS)** In most states in the United States, an office of government defined in the state constitution.

 * **Department of State (DOS)** An agency of government which, in most states of the United States of America, is charged with oversight of state elections.

 * **audit report** TBD